kudashevs/cidoo-qk61-via/README.md

 As you might know, I am a big fan of Vim.
 So, my personal layout is influenced by it.
 However, not all the mappings are Vim related and came from different sources.
 In this repository you will find to layout files:
 - [default layout](#default) - the default keyboard's layout (in case something goes really bad)
+- [Vim-like layout](#vim-like) - this is my layout which is heavily influenced by Vim

 **Warning:** I don't really care about RBGs, lighting and other light related stuff.
 Some light-related keys might be